decretist/Dissertation/Chapter2/presentation.md

 remain visible."[@kuttner_research_1990, 13] Canons that are
 introduced by *de eodem* rubrics but that are clearly not "about the same thing" as the preceding canon in the vulgate *Decretum* are notable instances of visibly "untidy seams".

-**The role of the *de eodem* rubrics in Winroth's argument that the Aa, Bc, Fd, and P mss. of the *Decretum* are a first recension rather than an abbreviation of the vulgate.
+One of Winroth's strongest arguments that the Aa, Bc, Fd, and P manuscripts represent a first recension rather than an abbreviation of the *Decretum* is that otherwise problematic *de eodem* rubrics make sense in the sequential order in which canons appear in those manuscripts (e.g., the *de eodem* rubric for C.24 q.3 c.5 refers back to C.24 q.3 c.2, which it consecutively follows in the first recension).
-[@winroth_making_2000] Kuttner's statement of the "untidy seams" problem in "Acta and Agenda", and how Winroth solves it.**

----
+[@winroth_making_2000, 15, 70]

 Eichbauer and Pennington believe that Gratian wrote the rubrics in the *Decretum* rather than reusing those he found in formal source